How to Challenge a Home Appraisal

 According to Fannie Mae, home appraisals tend to come in below the contract price for a home approximately 8.5% of the time.

-Phil McDonald, who serves as a real estate broker and appraiser in Pueblo, Colorado, has seen home appraisals come in low in a range of scenarios over the last 25 years.
-He says low home appraisals may result from the appraiser not using the best comparable sales available or adjusting comparable home sales incorrectly.
+McDonald has seen home appraisals come in low in a range of scenarios over the last 25 years.
+He said low home appraisals may result from the appraiser not using the best comparable sales available or adjusting comparable home sales incorrectly.

 An appraisal may come in low if the appraiser doesn’t use the best sales comps or isn’t familiar with the neighborhood.